FAQS

 - How old is the bankruptcy?

-Older bankruptcies are usually easier to work with, but we may still be able to help with recent or current bankruptcy. - Did you file Chapter 7, 11, or 13 bankruptcy?
+If your bankruptcies quite old then it will be much easier to get approved.
+We can still help still be able to help with recent or open bankruptcies. - Which level of bankruptcy did you file?
+Chapter 7, 11, 9 or 13 bankruptcy?